sterliakov/sterliakov.github.io/README.md

 ## Outside of Work

-In my free time, I enjoy bouldering --- a form of rock climbing focused on short but challenging routes on low walls.
-Recently I climbed my first `7b/+` route --- still proud of that milestone!
+In my spare time I enjoy bouldering --- a form of rock climbing that focuses on short but challenging routes on low walls.
+I recently climbed my first `7b/+` route --- still proud of this milestone!

-I'm also lucky to have a supportive family: my amazing wife who encourages me through everything, a cheerful medium-sized dog (a mixed-bread rescue we found in Armenia --- she won us over instantly!) and two cats who seem to think 4 a.m. is the perfect time to start the day.
+I'm also lucky to have a supportive family: my amazing wife, who encourages me through everything, a cheerful medium-sized dog (a mixed-breed rescue we found in Armenia --- she won us over instantly!) and two cats who seem to think 4 a.m. is the perfect time to start the day.

-I studied at [MIPT](https://old.mipt.ru/english/) and was working toward a Bachelor's degree.
-I had to leave the program and relocate in 2022, but the experience deeply shaped my thinking and technical foundation.
+I studied at [MIPT](https://old.mipt.ru/english/) and was working towards a Bachelor's degree.
+I had to leave the programme and relocate in 2022, but the experience deeply shaped my thinking and technical foundation.

 ## My pet projects